maranyil/compumundo/README.md

-# compumundo
+# Compumundo
-Unofficial JSON data for Hackaton
+Mock JSON data for Hackaton.

+Creative solution for creating mock, personalized data for Hackaton.